 Developing volatility assumptions is a common practice in the financial community, where many sophisticated techniques have been developed that go beyond simply calculating volatilities based on historical stock prices.
-The Black-Scholes, Monte Carlo, and lattice models all use a volatility input, which may come from a variety of sources – for example the use of a historical price, an implied market volatility, or peer group volatilities are all common approaches in ASC718.
+The Black-Scholes, Monte Carlo, and lattice models all use a volatility input, which may come from a variety of sources.
+For example, the use of a historical price, an implied market volatility, or peer group volatilities are all common approaches in ASC718.

 - VWAP is a more theoretically pure representation of an actual transaction in an efficient market

-- Supported with published academic articles
+- VWAP is supported with published academic articles

 Accounting History & Background

-All of the subsequent written guidance regarding assumption selection and expected volatility (FAS123, FAS123R (now ASC718), SEC in Staff Accounting Bulletin #107 and Auditing The Fair Value of Share Options Granted to Employees by the PCAOB) allow for significant flexibility in the estimation of expected volatility.
+All subsequent written guidance regarding assumption selection and expected volatility (FAS123, FAS123R (now ASC718), SEC in Staff Accounting Bulletin #107 and Auditing The Fair Value of Share Options Granted to Employees by the PCAOB) allow for significant flexibility in the estimation of expected volatility.
 On December 5, 2005, at the 2005 AICPA National Conference on Current SEC and PCAOB Developments, the following was said regarding the selection of expected volatility,

 “We have become aware of two methods for computing historical volatility that we believe will not meet this expectation.
 The first method is one that weighs the most recent periods of historical volatility much more heavily than earlier periods.
 The second method relies solely on using the average value of the daily high and low share prices to compute volatility.
 While we understand that we may not be aware of all of the methods that currently exist today and that others may be developed in the future, we would like to remind companies to keep in mind the objective in Statement 123R when choosing the appropriate method.”

-We believe that the calculation of a VWAP Volatility is a refined estimate of historical volatility.
+We believe that the calculation of a VWAP volatility is a refined estimate of historical volatility.
 Given some of the extreme volatility seen in the marketplace today due to influences like algorithmic trading, social media, the rebalancing of institutional investor portfolios, we believe that the closing price can no longer be seen as the most reliable approach for calculating historical volatility.
 Further, with advances in computational capabilities, we believe that the VWAP volatility should be one of the considered alternatives in selecting your process for estimating volatility.

 Volume Weighted Volatility: empirical evidence for a new realized volatility measure, Chaiyuth Padungsaksawasdi and R. Daigler, 2018